Msophys1/Parkplatztfinder-Drohne/data/README.roboflow.txt

-drone logo detection - v3 2023-04-07 1:21pm
+platform detection - v2 2023-05-14 7:14pm
 ==============================

-This dataset was exported via roboflow.com on April 7, 2023 at 11:21 AM GMT
+This dataset was exported via roboflow.com on May 14, 2023 at 5:14 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects